Gus Fring

-Fring was created as a character to replace that of Tuco Salamanca (played by departing actor Raymond Cruz) during the second season of Breaking Bad.
-Gus, as a stoic businessman, was created to be opposite to that of the chaotic Tuco and act as a foil to Walter White.
-The character has received high acclaim, and Esposito's performance in the role has earned him several nominations and awards.
+Gus was created as a character to replace that of Tuco Salamanca (played by departing actor Raymond Cruz) during the second season of Breaking Bad.
+Gus, as a stoic businessman, was created to be opposite to the chaotic Tuco and act as a foil to protagonist Walter White.
+The character has received high acclaim, with critics hailing Gus as one of the best villains in television; as such, Esposito's performance in the role has earned him several nominations and awards.

 Character development

 Gustavo Fring is named after the former German international footballer Torsten Frings.

-When Raymond Cruz was unable to continue as Tuco Salamanca in Breaking Bad second season due to his commitment to appear in The Closer, the Breaking Bad writers wrote Tuco out of the series and created the character of Gus to be his opposite.
+When Raymond Cruz was unable to continue as Tuco Salamanca in Breaking Bad season 2 due to his commitment to appear in The Closer, the Breaking Bad writers wrote Tuco out of the series and created the character of Gus to be his opposite.
 While Tuco was a meth user and "a screaming lunatic", Gus would be "a bit of a buttoned-down, cold-blooded, soft-spoken businessman".

 Initially, Giancarlo Esposito was offered a character that was described to him as "very admirable, very polite", and he decided to play that character as if he had "some kind of a secret".
 Without knowing what that secret was, Esposito understood the potential Gus had as a growing character, therefore rejecting offers for guest appearances as originally intended for the character and insisting on becoming a series regular.
-To achieve Gus' trademark calmness, Esposito used yoga techniques, which allowed him to convey the character as being "a very good listener".
+To achieve Gus's trademark calmness, Esposito used yoga techniques, which allowed him to convey the character as being "a very good listener".

-The humanity of Gus' personality played an integral role in his development.
-The loss of Max, his boyfriend, contributed to Gus' evolution into a ruthless criminal; he stops at nothing to avenge Max's death, including the gradual killing of Hector's entire family.
+The humanity of Gus's personality played an integral role in his development.
+The loss of Max, his partner, contributed to Gus's evolution into a ruthless criminal; he stops at nothing to avenge Max's death, including the gradual killing of Hector's entire family.
 The loss of Max also cultivated Gus's desire to create a new "family" by empowering his meth empire, as well as the chicken restaurants.
 Moments before dying, Gus manages to calmly adjust his tie even after having half his face blown off.
 Esposito saw it as an important gesture of "when a person goes to what they've always done ... to be complete in his leaving this world".

-Gus' popularity, as well as his importance to the series' development, made room for possible "flashback" type appearances in future episodes, but that idea did not come to fruition until 2017 when Gus was brought back for the third season of Better Call Saul.
-When conceiving the story for El Camino: A Breaking Bad Movie, Gilligan considered including Gus in the story, but ultimately desisted from the idea due to his feelings that the film should focus only in the most important characters in Jesse Pinkman's life, which Gus was not.
+Gus's popularity, as well as his importance to the series' development, made room for possible "flashback"-type appearances in future episodes, but that idea did not come to fruition until 2017 when Gus was brought back for the third season of Better Call Saul.
+When conceiving the story for El Camino: A Breaking Bad Movie, Gilligan considered including Gus in the story, but ultimately desisted from the idea due to his feelings that the film should focus only on the most important characters in Jesse Pinkman's life, which Gus was not.